 Booster Vaccines and Immunizations Important for Seniors Too

 One of the greatest scientific innovations for the human race has been vaccinations.
-Vaccines have essentially eradicated deadly diseases such as smallpox, cholera, tuberculosis and polio, each of which had devastating effects worldwide at one time.
+Vaccines have essentially eradicated deadly diseases such as smallpox and polio, each of which had devastating effects worldwide at one time.

-August is National Immunization Awareness Month, and the importance of vaccines, especially for seniors, cannot be understated.
+August is National Immunization Awareness Month, and the importance of vaccines, especially for seniors, cannot be overstated.
 Vaccines help those with weakened immune systems and chronic health conditions protect themselves against infections and diseases.
-Many people think vaccines only apply to children, but they can be life-saving for seniors, as well.
+Many people think vaccines only apply to children, but they can be life-saving for seniors and people of every age, as well.

 The Best Vaccines for Seniors